Own property in The Philippines

 3. Registration Fee: The Registration Fee is paid to the Register of Deeds or Land Registration Authority (LRA) to transfer a land title.

-4. Real Property Tax (RPT): Property owners pay an annual Real Property Tax to the government, imposed on the selling price at 1% for the provinces and 2% for cities and municipalities.
+4. Real Property Tax (RPT): Property owners pay the government an annual Real Property Tax, imposed on the selling price at 1% for the provinces and 2% for Metro Manila.

-5. Homeowner’s association fee: In the case of a condominium, there might be monthly or annual fees required for the maintenance of common areas and the provision of security and other services.
+5. Homeowner’s association fee: In the case of a condominium, monthly or annual fees might be required to maintain common areas and provide security and other services.

 6. Notary fees: These are the fees for the legal services of a notary public during the sale process, including the preparation and notarization of contracts and other documents.

 The cost of building a house in the Philippines can be lower than buying a house in the Philippines.
 For that reason, many foreigners opt to lease land and build their own homes.
-This may not only be cheaper but also allow you to personalize and style the house yourself.
+This may be cheaper and allow you to personalize and style the house yourself.

 Buy a house in the Philippines with Own Property Abroad